sebinsua/scrape-twitter/README.md

 - [x] Get Twitter data without being required to configure an API key.
 - [x] Twitter can't constrain access as easily as they can to an API or an individual API key.
 Any constraints introduced would apply to their public site.
 A scraper can be fixed; you are no longer beholden to Twitter.
-- [x] Grab timelines, whole conversations, profiles, likes, etc.
+- [x] Grab timelines, whole conversations, profiles, connections, likes, etc.
 - [x] Automatically pages to fetch all tweets.
 - [x] Provides metadata on how tweet replies are linked together. *e.g. `isReplyToId`*